 I learned that farmers have a wealth of knowledge about the medicinal health effects of their food.
 To make this tangible, I designed and printed a perscription label on freshly picked roots, complete with origin, health effects, and the 'prescribing' farmer.

 In another series, I printed a map onto vegetables, including information on the item's origin farm and destination city.
-It also included the total distance, establishing a tangible geographic relationship with the end customer.
+It also included the total distance traveled, establishing a tangible geographic relationship with the end customer.

 Building with Insights